-If you’re considering becoming a vet nurse, there are many online courses available to help you explore veterinary practice.
+If you’re considering becoming a Vet Nurse, there are many online courses available to help you explore veterinary practice.

 A Veterinary Nursing Assistant Level 2 Diploma is a great starting point to build your knowledge.
-Giving you a feel for the role to make sure it’s something you definitely want to pursue.
+Giving you a feel for the Veterinary Nurse role to make sure it’s something you definitely want to pursue.

 You can also complete this course within a year.
-So it’s a quick way to upskill, practice and prepare for your career as a veterinary nurse.
+So it’s a quick way to upskill, practice and prepare for your career as a Veterinary Nurse.

 If you’re wondering how to become a Veterinary Nurse, and you like the idea of first learning how to become a Veterinary Support Assistant, our online course is the ideal place to start!